HerrErde/SubwaySurfers-Api/Explanations.md

 ### Refresh

-The Refresh request is used to refresh the Accounts identity token before the set ttl
+The Refresh request is used to refresh the Accounts identity token, and continue using the account after ttl.

-it will return the same json as register response
+It will return the same json as the register response

 ### Manifest

 From the Manifest you get the version specific version data \
-You get the secret by extracting the game file (apk or ipa) and in the `assets/settings/sybo.tower.default.json` (ipa is `Payload/SubwaySurf.app/Data/Raw/settings/sybo.tower.default.json`) file contains a key `Secret` with the version specific secret.
+You get the secret by extracting it from the game file (apk or ipa) \
+In the `assets/settings/sybo.tower.default.json` (ipa is `Payload/SubwaySurf.app/Data/Raw/settings/sybo.tower.default.json`) file contains a key `Secret` with the version specific secret.

-for specific experiments you can set `ab_google_play`, `ab_revive_codechange`
+For specific experiments you can set `ab_google_play`, `ab_revive_codechange`

 <details>
   <summary>Android production</summary>